-FOR OVER 60 YEARS SINCE the Second World War, finding love through friends was the most common way that heterosexual couples met — but since 2009 this has been in rapid decline.
-In America today online dating is now by far the most common way people now find each other.
-In the UK the figures show the same trend.
-A 2018 study of 2,000 people by the BBC reported that 45 per cent of 16-34-year-olds had used online dating at some point, and that only 18 per cent of them met their current partner through friends, family or on a blind date.
+IN AMERICA ONLINE DATING APPS are now the most common way single people meet, while in the UK the figures are following the same trend.
+A 2018 study of 2,000 people by the BBC reported that 45 per cent of 16-34 year-olds had used online dating apps at some point, and that only 18 per cent of them met their current partner through friends, family or on a blind date.

 The overall statistics on who swipes who overwhelmingly conclude that most white people choose other white people within online dating apps.
 Research conducted by Gerald Mendelsohn, Professor of Psychology at the University of California, revealed that over 80 per cent of the online contacts initiated by white members were to other white members, with only three per cent to black members.
 By definition, blacks within online dating apps are at an inherent disadvantage to whites.

 The stereotype that sex with a black person will yield a more heightened experience from that with a white person continues to drive many hook-ups and one-night-stands on dating apps like ‘Tinder’, the market leader.
-The majority of its massive user base is white and male, and so black women who sign up may attract those who only see their blackness sexually, and in line with racial stereotypes.
+The majority of its massive user base is white and male, and so single black women who sign up to ‘Tinder’ may attract those who only see their blackness sexually, and in line with racial stereotypes.
 The sexual overtures of this group inevitably expose black female online daters to insulting or abusive behaviour, which prematurely erode their tolerance for online dating as a whole, often driving them away from the platforms altogether.
-Therefore, no black woman who seeks a long-term relationship should ever use ‘Tinder’.
+Therefore, black woman seeking a long-term relationship should avoid ‘Tinder’.
 A better option for women of colour is to explore the apps that are less overtly sexual.
 No dating apps are completely free of sex pests and abusers, although others may have smaller numbers.

-As a result of their downgraded status online, black women have to work harder and be more resilient than whites females in order to find appropriate matches within online dating apps — and this takes its toll upon them.
+But ‘Tinder’s initial position provided further illustration of the lack of support for black women online.
+As a result of the downgraded status of black single females on dating apps they have to work harder and be more resilient than whites females in order to find appropriate matches within online dating apps — and this takes its toll upon them.
 Their disappointments and disillusionments go some way toward explaining why they are the least prevalent demographic across online dating apps.
 After Yeboah’s experience, she went through phases of quitting and rejoining, until she finally quit altogether.
 “I don’t see any point,” she lamented.